 For primary responders:

-- Post information and updates in highly visible areas on campus.
+- Post health and wellness information and updates in highly visible areas on campus.
 Include information stating who is at risk, where treatment is available (if applicable), and emergency numbers.

 - Communicate all pertinent information to students, faculty, staff, and family members via email(s).

-- Communicate relevant information to students who are participating in off-campus activities (internships, etc.)
+- Communicate relevant information to students who are participating in off-campus activities (internships, etc.).

-- Vice president for student affairs will notify the Office of Strategic Communications and External Affairs to coordinate communications outside of the college community, including interviews with the media.
+- Chief medical officer and other university administrators will notify the Office of Strategic Communications and External Affairs to coordinate communications outside of the college community, including interviews with the media.

-- Inform student(s) that they must provide written documentation of medical clearance to the Dean of Students prior to returning to campus.
-Employee(s) must provide written documentation of medical clearance to human resources prior to returning to campus.
+- Students must provide written documentation of medical clearance to the Dean of Students prior to returning to campus.
+Employee(s) must provide written documentation of medical clearance to Human Resources prior to returning to campus.

-- In the event of a student hospitalization, the vice president for student affairs or designee will coordinate outreach to parents/guardians as appropriate.
+- In the event of a student hospitalization, the Dean of Students or designee will coordinate outreach to parents/guardians as appropriate.